Checklist for Citations and References

 VancouverPedraza R, Nieto J, Ibarra S, Haas EM.
 Pelvic muscle rehabilitation: a standardized protocol for pelvic floor dysfunction.
 Advances in Urology.
 2014;2014(1):487436.

 Like elements are coloured alike, to highlight the minute differences in treatment.
 Note that Google Scholar did not provide the DOI for its citations.
+Note that the year appears as a year in blue type and is highlighted in yellow when it is the volume number (along with its issue number).

 Checklist for formatting references